RattleSN4K3/UC-MiscArrayOps/README.md

 game.exe run TestArrayOp
 ```

-You can check the current test output in the [Test.txt](Test.txt) file.
+You can check the current test output in the [Tests.txt](Tests.txt) file.

 # License
 Available under [the MIT license](http://opensource.org/licenses/mit-license.php).